miragejs/ember-cli-mirage/docs/latest/quickstart.md

   <p>You can also use flat fixture files to seed your database.
 Learn more in the <a href="../seeding-your-database">database guide</a>.</p>
 </aside>

-To actually seed our database with fake data, we'll define *factories*.
-Factories are simply objects that dynamically generate data.
-They give us fine-grained control over data creation, which is especially useful for setting up state during testing.
+To actually seed our database with fake data, we'll use *factories*.
+Factories are objects that dynamically generate data - think of them as blueprints for your database records.

 You create factories by adding files under `/mirage/factories/`: